neondatabase/website/content/docs/guides/logical-replication-guide.md

 <a href="/docs/guides/logical-replication-concepts" description="Learn about Postgres logical replication concepts" icon="scale-up">Logical replication concepts</a>

-<a href="/docs/guides/logical-replication-neon" description="Learn about managing logical replication in Neon" icon="screen">Manage logical replication</a>
+<a href="/docs/guides/logical-replication-neon" description="Learn how to manage logical replication in Neon" icon="screen">Manage logical replication</a>

 </DetailIconCards>